The Life and Adventures of Joaquín Murieta: Chapter 5

 In chapter five, Rollin Ridge describes how other members of Joaquín's gang were blood-thirsty killers, such as Three-fingered Jack, who chased a poor, wandering Chinaman with a knife just for fun.
 Joaquín, though, was often kind and noble, as was displayed when the band was traveling to Stockton, California.
 Arriving at a river, Joaquín demanded that a ferryman take them across the river and give them all his money.
 When the man was revealed to have only had $100, Murieta said, "I will not take it, you are a poor man, and you never injured me.
 Put us over the river, and I will pay you for your trouble."

 After arriving in Stockton, Joaquín saw an advertisement offering a $5,000 reward for him, dead or alive.
 Joaquín is known to have added, "I will give $10,000.
 JOAQUÍN", in pencil in front of a dozen unknowing villagers.
 He then departed before anybody could stop him.
 Having walked around the town afterwards in disguises, Joaquín heard of several successful miners who were going to be bringing in a large sum of gold by means of a nearby river.
 He quickly informed his group, and they managed to gather $20,000 worth of gold after a shootout on the boat transporting the miners.

-After, Joaquín and his group met up at Arroyo Cantoova, a rendezvous point.
+After, Joaquín Murieta and his group met up at Arroyo Cantoova, a rendezvous point.
 Greeting Joaquín were 1,000 horses grazing in the valley, all gathered by Valenzuela, and 100 of his men.
 At this rendezvous point, Joaquín made a speech of his imminent goals to arm 2,000 men and travel to the southern counties, where he will "kill the Americans 'wholesale'".
 Then, he claims, that his comrades and he will be finished with their villainous behavior, divide their earnings, and live in peace.